Philipp-Bischoff/Twitter-Network-Analysis/README.md

 # II.
 Project Description
 The main part of the application runs in the backend.

-The user supplies the following infroamtion through a form in the frontend
+The user supplies the following information through a form in the frontend

 - the specific hashtag
 - the amount of tweets to be found